Madeleinecw/SecondProject/README.md

 # SecondProject
 This is my first group completed with two of my peers over 7days.
 We used JavaScript with Vue and JavaScript Libraries such as Leaflet to create a Map.
-This was an opportunity for us to not only futher enhance our development skills but also our GitHub and teamworking skills while using Agile methods.
+This was an opportunity for us to not only further enhance our development skills but also our GitHub and team-working skills while using Agile methods.

 # Brief
 ## Educational App